pk-mdt/Open-Gamma-Detector-ln/README.md

 ## Hardware

-Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
+Hardware design has been done with Kicad and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
 There is also a Gerber file available for you to go directly to the PCB manufacturing step.

 Detailed information about the hardware of the detector as well as the potentiometer settings and assembly can be found in the [hardware directory](/hardware/).